microsoft/qsharp-runtime/src/Simulation/qdk_sim_rs/README.md

 - Stabilizer simulation

 The [`c_api`] module allows for using the simulation functionality in this crate from C, or from other languages with a C FFI (e.g.: C++ or C#), while Rust callers can take advantage of the structs and methods in this crate directly.

+Similarly, the [`python`] module allows exposing data structures in this crate to Python programs.

 ## Cargo Features